lastwall-public/lastwall-risc-php/API.md

 - **duration** - Total duration of the session thus far, in seconds
 - **active** - Boolean value indicating whether the session is still active or has been closed
 - **status** - String value indicating session status.
 Will be "Pending" until the session is resolved
-- **authenticated** - Boolean value indicating the final result of the authentication session once it is resolved
+- **authenticated** - Boolean value indicating whether the session was resolved with high confidence
+- **risky** - Boolean value indicating whether the session was resolved with mid-range confidence
 - **score** - The evaluated risk score as a percentage (0-100).
 Included in the result only if the session has been resolved.